jeroenvandisseldorp/ksml/docs/reference/index.md

 3. Explore [Functions](function-reference.md) to see how to implement custom logic
 4. Learn about [Operations](operation-reference.md) to understand all the ways you can process your data
 5. Study [Pipelines](pipelines.md) to learn how data flows through your application
-6. Review [Advanced Topics](advanced-topics.md) for production-ready applications
+6. Review advanced tutorials for production-ready applications
 7. Finish with [Configuration Reference](configuration-reference.md) for deployment settings